spjuanjoc/concurrency_cpp/README.md

 Create a map of thread names to have named ids for each thread.

-Create a basic thread pool, then a waitable thread pool using a safe queue.
+Create a basic thread pool, then an awaitable thread pool using a safe queue.

+Concurrency != parallelism